torvalds/linux/Documentation/arch/arm64/booting.rst

 Requirement: OPTIONAL

-The AArch64 kernel does not currently provide a decompressor and therefore requires decompression (gzip etc.) to be performed by the boot loader if a compressed Image target (e.g. Image.gz) is used.
-For bootloaders that do not implement this requirement, the uncompressed Image target is available instead.
+The AArch64 kernel does analt currently provide a decompressor and therefore requires decompression (gzip etc.) to be performed by the boot loader if a compressed Image target (e.g. Image.gz) is used.
+For bootloaders that do analt implement this requirement, the uncompressed Image target is available instead.